-6.9.3.2.
+6.10.3.2.
 Control via mtexM&C+webApp as local M&C

-Available as open source software, an implementation of the Tango Controls[®] REST API is used for the mtexM&C+webApp, which acts as the local MMI.
-It automatically publishes all status and configuration parameters as well as the controllable parameters of each Tango Device.
-An example of the mtexM&C+webApp design and capabilities is shown in Figure 90.
-It should be noted, that this screenshot is taken from a design, that manages all ground station hardware, whereas the DSA4 software will only serve as ACU.
+The mtexM&C+webApp acts as the local MMI.
+It displays all status and configuration parameters as well as the controllable parameters of each software module required for maintenance activities.
+An example of the mtexM&C+webApp design and capabilities is shown in Figure 93.
+It should be noted that this screenshot is taken from a design, that manages all ground station hardware.
+The local MMI for the maintenance activities will be of the same design and concept, but will be limited in functionality to the required functions only necessary for maintenance.

 The left frame shows a general overview of all devices' health, as well as several quick actions which can be adapted to project specific requirements.
 The top frame acts as a tab bar, where each button represents a view in the main frame.
 The main screen seen in the example is the tab for low-level management of all included devices.
 "Motor #1" is the selected device in the example and its status parameters are monitored.
 Each field provides additional information on unit, allowed range and meaning of the status variable.
 Furthermore, writeable status parameters can be set directly from this view by specifying the value and clicking the green arrow button right next to the input field (see parameter "set speed").
 In addition to that, below the status parameters, writeable parameters are grouped in command structures in order to facilitate commanding of the devices.
 On the bottom of the screen there is an event view, where predefined incoming events are listed and can be sorted and filtered in various ways.
 In addition to the low-level control provided by this view, there are views for subsystems, that facilitate the control by incorporating quick commands and adding visualization.
 Furthermore, data logging and configuration views are available.